 This advancement helped lead to the acceptance, standardization, and prevalence of spirometry testing today.

-Nearly a century of spirometer design and development has led to many of the most significant technological advancements in the history of spirometry:
+Over a century of spirometer design and development has led to many of the most significant technological advancements in the history of spirometry:

 1st Waterless Spirometer